 Although a faculty or staff advisor is required for each organization, the organization is not subject to the control of the advisor, nor will it be denied freedom of association if the organization is temporarily unable to secure an advisor.
 Affiliation of a voluntary student organization with extra-mural organizations shall not necessarily disqualify the college-based student organization from college privileges.

 Violation of law or college policies, procedures or campus rules or regulations may result in the imposition of sanctions against both the organization and the responsible officers and offending members as individuals.

 The right to voluntary association and college recognition shall not be abridged because the organization holds views at variance with a college official.
 The college endorses the principles of editorial freedom in student publications.
 However, editorial freedom carries with it the obligation to adhere to the canons of responsible journalism.
 College-published, -sponsored or -financed student publications are required to indicate that the opinions therein expressed are not necessarily those of the college or the student body.
 Other student publications that might appear to the public as being college published, sponsored or financed are also required to so indicate.

-All fundraising activities on behalf of SCC must receive prior approval from the student activities manager (if on behalf of a student club or organization), the athletic director (if on behalf of the athletic department), or the SCC foundation office.
+All fundraising activities on behalf of SCC must receive prior approval from the student activities manager (if on behalf of a student club or organization), the athletic director (if on behalf of the Athletics Department), or the SCC Foundation/Development Department.
 See Fundraising for Student Clubs, Organizations and Athletic Teams.